 Try it out and see what happens.
 Then keep identifying new engines where you can add your content.

-Step #3: Make sure your website is search-friendly
+#3: Make sure your website is search-friendly

-The third step you should take, which will help immensely with your optimization, is to make sure your website has the most solid foundation it possibly can.
+Make sure your website has the most solid foundation it possibly can.

 Because when it comes to any search context (text or voice), and when it comes to any engine that may deliver your website as a result (think Google or Bing, but also social media), you need to make sure the hosting and design infrastructures of your site have all the basic elements in place: